mmmorris1975/aws-runas/docs/oidc_config.md

 ### Environment Variables
 Standard AWS SDK environment variables are supported by this program.
 (See [https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/config#EnvConfig](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/config#EnvConfig))
-Most will be passed through to the calling program except for the `AWS_PROFILE` environment variable which will be explicitly unset before aws-runas executes the program supplied as an argument to aws-runas.
+Most will be passed through to the calling program except for the `AWS_PROFILE` environment variable, which will be explicitly unset before aws-runas executes the program supplied as an argument to aws-runas.
 (It only affects the environment variable for the execution of aws-runas, the setting in the original environment is unaffected)  If your code relies on the value of that `AWS_PROFILE` environment variable, it will be reflected to the program under a new environment